 Honors & Awards

-Mechanisms and Innovation in Cardiovascular Disease T32 training grant, Cardiovascular Institute, Stanford University (6/2018)
+Mechanisms and Innovation in Cardiovascular Disease, T32 training fellowship, National Heart Lung and Blood Institute, National Institutes of Health via Stanford CVI (6/2018)

 Kurt O. Friedrichs Prize for Outstanding Dissertation in Mathematics, Courant Institute of Mathematical Sciences, New York University (4/2018)